Central Florida Zoo and Botanical Gardens: History

 In 1923, the Central Florida Zoo (then called the Sanford Municipal Zoo) opened its gates for the first time with only a small collection of animals that were donated by the local fire department.
 In 1941, it was relocated to new facilities where Sanford City Hall now stands.
 It was moved to its current location on July 4, 1975.

 With the support from a group of dedicated citizens, and the donation of a 106-acre piece of land from Seminole County, the Central Florida Zoological Park opened at its current location along Lake Monroe, with Jack Hanna as Director.
 In 1986 the Central Florida Zoo became accredited by the Association of Zoos and Aquariums (AZA).
 In 2005, The Wayne M. Densch Discovery Center and ZooLab opened.
 The buildings feature classroom and hands-on instructional space, as well as a multi-purpose banquet room available for private meeting and event rentals.
 In 2007, the Zoo officially announced its botanical garden status and became the Central Florida Zoo and Botanical Gardens.
 The same year, the Wharton-Smith Tropical Splash Ground opened.

 The zoo closed for over 3 weeks due to Hurricane Ian.

 Animals

-The Zoo is now home to over 350 animals, representing over 100 species.
+The Zoo is home to over 400 animals, representing over 100 species.
 Guests can take advantage of educational opportunities including keeper chats and animal encounters.